natebrunelle/cs2102/markdown/group1.md

 From an intuitive perspective, let's see why the conclusion "*Nathan is not good at basketball*" makes sense.
 When considering entailments, we start of by assuming that our original statements are absolutely and unquestionably True.
 In this example, we consider "*Nathan is not tall*" as absolutely and unquestionably True, and also "*If Nathan is good at basketball then Nathan is tall*" as absolutely and unquestionably True.
 Consider the case where "*Nathan _is_ good at basketball*" is true.
 Since "*Nathan is not tall*" is unquestionably True, the statement "*If Nathan is good at basketball then Nathan is tall*" becomes False, and so the only possible way for "*Nathan is not tall*" and "*If Nathan is good at basketball then Nathan is tall*" to be simultaneously True is for "*Nathan is not good at basketball*" to be True as well.

-Let's now see how this looks with a more formal treatment To begin, we translate each statement into a proposition.
+Let's now see how this looks with a more formal treatment.
+To begin, we translate each statement into a proposition.
 If these are our atomic propositions:

 - $A$: Nathan is tall